sachinfer/SmartOps/README.md

 - Dashboard is deployed and exposed via LoadBalancer.
 - All services are built and deployed automatically via GitHub Actions.
 - Anomaly detection is live, logging to both SQLite and MongoDB Atlas.
-- Dashboard visualizes live and historical anomaly data from MongoDB.
+- Dashboard visualizes live and historical anomaly data from SQLite (and MongoDB if configured).
+- Dashboard now supports namespace selection and user-friendly, actionable advice for non-technical users.
 - RBAC and service accounts are configured for secure metrics access.
 - All dependencies are now correctly included in Docker images.
 - Pods are healthy after the last dependency fix.